Vanu Gopala Menon

-K. V. Vanu Gopala Menon s/o Ambalapatt Bhaskaran Menon (born September 8, 1960) became the Permanent Representative of Singapore to the United Nations on September 16, 2004, a position he held until August 2011.
-As an Ambassador Extraordinary and Plenipotentiary, Menon is the personal representative of the President of Singapore.
+K. V. Vanu Gopala Menon s/o Ambalapatt Bhaskaran Menon (born 8 September 1960) is a Singaporean diplomat.
+Menon was the Permanent Representative of Singapore to the United Nations from 16 September 2004 to August 2011.
+He then became the Ambassador of Singapore to Malaysia from 25 November 2014.

+Education

-Menon was educated at the National University of Singapore, taking a Bachelor's degree in Business Administration in 1985.
-He then joined the Ministry of Foreign Affairs, serving as First Secretary at Singapore's UN mission in New York (March 1988 - April 1991).
-Returning to study on a Raffles Scholarship at the London School of Economics, he was awarded a Master of Science in International Relations in 1994.
+Menon was educated at the National University of Singapore, receiving a Bachelor's degree in Business Administration in 1985.
+He was awarded a Master of Science in International Relations from the London School of Economics in 1994.

+Career

+Menon joined the Ministry of Foreign Affairs in June 1985, becoming Deputy Secretary in 2011.
+He also served as First Secretary at Singapore's UN mission in New York from March 1988 to April 1991.
 Menon then served in the Singapore High Commission in Kuala Lumpur, Malaysia (November 1994 - November 1997).
 On his return to Singapore, he joined the Policy, Planning and Analysis Directorate of the Ministry, rising to become its Director (December 1998 - October 2001).

-He left that position for Geneva where he represented Singapore to the UN, whilst also serving as Singapore's Ambassador to Turkey (December 2001 - August 2004).
+From December 2001 to August 2004, Menon was Permanent Representative to the United Nations and World Trade Organisation in Geneva and concurrently Ambassador to the Republic of Turkey.

+From August 2004 to August 2011, he was Singapore's Permanent Representative to the United Nations in New York, and concurrently High Commissioner to Canada from November 2004 to May 2008.